Other articles

 A small family, apparently from *dʰeh₂bʰ-: "fit together, fitting, make".

 Germanic *(ge)dabaną: "to fit, to be fitting" and Balto-Slavic forms like Lithuanian dabinti: "to decorate, to beautify" and Slavic *dobrъ: "good" are almost certainly related to each other.
-Likewise Latin faber: "craftsman, maker …
+Likewise Latin faber: "craftsman, maker, smith" and …

 read more